4 people die in crash of medical transport plane on Navajo Nation in northern Arizona

-CHINLE, Ariz. — (AP) — A medical transport plane crashed and caught fire Tuesday on the Navajo Nation in northern Arizona, killing four people, the tribe said in a statement.
+A small medical transport plane crashed and caught fire Tuesday on the Navajo Nation in northern Arizona, killing four people, the tribe said in a statement.

 “They were trying to land there and unfortunately something went wrong,” district Police Commander Emmett Yazzie said.